-If you are just starting out, I would recommend a freestyle frame as they are generally easier to build thanks to the roomy body, and they are pretty strong against crashes.
-As you get better, you can move on to skinnier, lighter frames.
+If you are just starting out, I would recommend a freestyle frame as they are versatile, generally easier to build thanks to the roomy body, and they are relatively durable against crashes.

 Should we put LiPo battery on top of or underneath the frame?

 Here is a more in-depth discussion whether it’s better to mount your battery on top or bottom.

 For freestyle builds, I normally have the battery mounted on top for 2 reasons: